 PROGRAM 2-4 FIRST-TIME HOMEBUYER ASSISTANCE.
 The County shall continue to implement its GAP Loan Program, which provides deferred, down payment assistance loans to low-income, first-time homebuyers for the purchase of newly built homes as a part of the County's home construction program.
-To ensure that the program continues to serve the intended target group (low-income, first-time homebuyers), the County shall annually review its program guidelines and make adjustments as needed.
-The County shall also continue to promote this program through its website, the distribution of program information at County offices and other public locations (community centers, libraries, etc.), distribution of program information at centers and real estate offices.
+To ensure that the program continues to serve the intended target group (low-income, firsttime homebuyers), the County shall annually review its program guidelines and make adjustments as needed.
+The County shall also continue to promote this program through its website, the distribution of program information at County offices and other public locations (community centers, libraries, etc.), distribution of program information at community events and local housing fairs, and distribution of information to local lenders and real estate offices.